wynnelau/CZ4031-Database_Management_System_Design_and_Implementation/readme.md

 4. Click on "Build" on the tab on the bottom to build the project.
 5. On the task bar, click on the "run and debug" button, and select [(lldb) launch] as your debugger.
 Take note that only the code in main.cpp is able to run.
+6. Output is shown in the debug console.

 If you have any problems with CMake, you can check out their tutorial page here:
 [https://code.visualstudio.com/docs/cpp/CMake-linux